John B. Burch

 John Bayard Burch (August 12, 1929 – June 3, 2021) was an American zoologist, a biology professor at the University of Michigan, and the Curator of Mollusks at the University of Michigan Museum of Zoology.
-His research interests are broad, and have encompassed not only the anatomy, systematics, and genetics of mollusks, but also various aspects of zoogeography and parasitology.
-He has engaged in extensive fieldwork around the world, usually collecting mollusks, especially freshwater and terrestrial species.
+His research interests were broad, and encompassed not only the anatomy, systematics, and genetics of mollusks, but also various aspects of zoogeography and parasitology.
+He engaged in extensive fieldwork around the world, usually collecting mollusks, especially freshwater and terrestrial species.
 Some samples taken in Tahiti in 1970 have proven to be of importance in efforts to conserve vanishing kinds of the land snail Partula.

-He is a son of biologist Paul Randolph Burch (1898–1958; U.S.A.).
+He was a son of biologist Paul Randolph Burch (1898–1958; U.S.A.).

 Among other awards, Burch received the Freshwater Mollusk Conservation Society's "Lifetime Achievement Award", and the "John B. Burch Student Scholarship" of the Malacological Society of the Philippines was named in his honor.

 Burch was Associate Editor of the malacological journal Malacologia.